zachcheatham/minecraft-resource-calculator/README.md

 * Python 3
 * PyQT (QT Linux and Windows) or PyGObject (GTK3 Linux)

+(Windows users using the exe shouldn't have to download these)

 ### How To Run
 #### Windows
 You have the option of downloading the exe from the releases tab or following the instructions for Linux QT below.